hds-sandbox/RDM_biodata_course/develop/02_NGS_data.md

 In the context of molecular biology and Next-Generation Sequencing (NGS), a sample refers to a specific biological material or substance that is collected and prepared for genetic analysis.
 This material can encompass various biological entities such as DNA, RNA, or proteins, depending on the objectives of the study.
 For instance, a DNA sample might be extracted from a tissue or blood sample to analyze genetic variations or sequences.
 In NGS experiments, samples are typically processed according to specific protocols to generate large amounts of sequencing data, allowing researchers to delve into the genetic information contained within the sample.

-!!! note "Bioinformatics data from your samples"
+!!! note "Bioinformatics Data from Your Samples"

-    The experimental conditions of each of the samples should be registered in a metadata file that can be used later in your data analyses, such as treatment, cell type, timepoints, etc.
+    Please ensure that the experimental conditions of each sample are recorded in a metadata file.
+This information will be crucial for future data analyses (including treatment, cell type, timepoints, and more).

 ### Library Preparation